-L.6.3 Operational Phase Potential Impacts
+11.5.3 Operational Phase Potential Impacts

-11.6.3.1 Turbine Noise Assessment
+11.5.3.1 Turbine Noise Assessment

-The noise levels for the Proposed Development site have been calculated for a set of 272 no. noise sensitive receivers identified within 3.5 km of the proposed turbines.
+The noise levels for the Proposed Development site have been calculated for all NSLs identified within 3.5 km of the proposed turbines.
+The full set of noise-sensitive location coordinates is presented in Appendix 11-4.